 Moving 101: 10 Tips for Scouting Out Your New City

 Yay!
 You're moving to a new city!
-You've leased an apartment, you're packed up, the truck is loaded and you're off to your next adventure.
+You've leased a Camden apartment, you're packed up, the truck is loaded and you're off to your next adventure.
 But then it hits you - the realization that you are moving to a place you don't know, and quite possibly, have never even visited.
 Moving anywhere can be overwhelming but moving to a new city can be that and a little bit of everything else - scary, stressful and exciting to name a few.
 Sure, you've probably Googled where you will be living, but Googling something does not mean you are suddenly an expert (I'm talking to you, everyone.).
 Immersing yourself and scouting it out are some of the best things you can do to get acquainted and find your way in this new life of yours.

 1. FIND YOUR COFFEE SHOP | As much as it pains me to say this, I'm not talking about Starbucks (yet).
 Find a local, non-chain coffee shop.
 Many coffee houses are hangouts for locals, so that will allow you to really get a feel for some of them.
 Local coffee shops also tend to have lots of community info posted which can be a huge benefit to you.
 Checking out that scene is a great way to open you up to venturing out to the bigger things.
 Think of this as a first date of sorts.